shizan117/simple-vat-calculator/README.md

-VAT Calculator and User Authentication in Laravel
+## VAT Calculator and User Authentication in Laravel

-Description:
+**Description:**
 This Laravel project encompasses two main functionalities:

-Section 1: User Authentication & Seeder
+### Section 1: User Authentication & Seeder
-Utilized Laravel's authentication scaffolding for user authentication.
+- Utilized Laravel's authentication scaffolding for user authentication.
-Created a seeder (DatabaseSeeder.php) to populate the users table with sample login data.
+- Created a seeder (`DatabaseSeeder.php`) to populate the users table with sample login data.
-Implemented session management for login and logout functionalities.
+- Implemented session management for login and logout functionalities.

-Section 3:
+### Section 3:
-Designed a Blade template layout, inspired by Bootstrap's dashboard example.
+- Designed a Blade template layout, inspired by Bootstrap's dashboard example.
-Integrated a VAT calculator, allowing users to perform calculations based on provided inputs.
+- Integrated a VAT calculator, allowing users to perform calculations based on provided inputs.
-Added a button for VAT calculation in the left sidebar.
+- Added a button for VAT calculation in the left sidebar.
-Included a session-based sign-out function in the header for user convenience.
+- Included a session-based sign-out function in the header for user convenience.

-Usage:
+**Usage:**
-Clone the repository.
+1. Clone the repository.
-Navigate to the project directory.
+2. Navigate to the project directory.
-Install dependencies using composer install.
+3. Install dependencies using `composer install`.
-Run migrations to set up the database using php artisan migrate.
+4. Run migrations to set up the database using `php artisan migrate`.
-Seed the users table with sample login data using php artisan db:seed.
+5. Seed the users table with sample login data using `php artisan db:seed`.
-Serve the application using php artisan serve.
+6. Serve the application using `php artisan serve`.
-Access the application through the provided URL.
+7. Access the application through the provided URL.
-Create a new account and login to the dashboard.
+8. Create a new account and login to the dashboard.
-Navigate to the VAT calculation button on the left sidebar and compute the VAT.
+9. Navigate to the VAT calculation button on the left sidebar and compute the VAT.
-Sign out from the page using the "Sign Out" button in the header.
+10. Sign out from the page using the "Sign Out" button in the header.